Opposition Groups in Sudan Reject Transitional Agreement Causing Significant Unrest and Conflicts

-Security operations analysts utilized Seerist’s Pulse stability model to monitor the rapidly changing security situation in Afghanistan as the Taliban swept through the country.
+Security operations analysts utilized Seerist’s Pulse stability model and threat monitoring software to track the rapidly changing security situation in Afghanistan as the Taliban swept through the country.

 As unrest increased across Afghanistan in 2021, Seerist’s stability model, PulseAI, continuously measured changes in stability for the regions that teams were operating in across the country.